Circle of fifths chord progressions

 C7 - F7 - C7- G7 - F7 - C7 - E7 - A7 - D7 - C7

-The above progression are in a blues context and using the circle of fifth progressions as a form of turnaround or bridge in the song.
+The above progression is in blues context and uses the circle of fifth progression as a form of turnaround or bridge in the song.

 G - G7 - C - C#dim7 - G - E7 - A7 - D7 - G